RestAuth/drupal7/README.md

 Installation
 ------------

 The module is not yet hosted on drupal.org.
-So clone the repository and enable it in the webinterface.
+So clone the repository, symlink the ``restauth`` repository into your modules directory and enable it in the webinterface.
 You need to configure a RestAuth server and credentials before the module does anything.

 Once the module is enabled and configured, Drupal uses RestAuth as its only source for login validation and for roles.
 If you enable this plugin on an